is-void/is-void/README.md

 ## 🎮 Game Projects
 ### Progression Quest
-A feature complete game featuing 4 different gamemodes.
+- A feature complete game featuing 4 different gamemodes.
+- I worked on the project with a mentor over the course of a sememster.

 [Play it here!](https://is-void.itch.io/progression-quest)